cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/manage-notifications.md

 ![Navigate to the Notifications page](/deepdive/ViewAllNotifications.png "Navigate to the Notifications page")

-On the **Notifications** page, you can select to view unread or all notifications.
+You only see recent notifications in the popover.
+To view all notifications, select the three-dot icon {{% three-dots %}} > **Go to notifications page**.

 - To mark all notifications as read, select **Mark all as read**.
 - To mark a single notification as read, select the dot icon •.